felixneussel/Standortplanung/README.md

 ### Return

-- X: List of length two storing the x and y coordinate respectively of the median
+- List of length two storing the x and y coordinate respectively of the median

 ## `dualAscent(costMatrix,sj,I)`